Usage examples

 }The available fields are:

 show_na, a boolean that enables to show linters that were not available.
 Default isfalseshow_passingboolean that enables to show linters that raised no issuesa.
 Default isfalseshow_passingboolean that enables to show statistics.
 Default isfalsedata_headerboolean that indicates whether the data has a headerdata_delimstring that sets the data delimiterdata_typestring that indicates data source: if"dataset", the"data"field contains the data; if"filepath", the"data"field is a path to the data filedataa string that can contain either a path to the data or a string with the raw data, depending on the value ofdata_typewhether the data has a headercodea string which contains any relevant codelintersa list which selects linters.
-Available values are"all"for all linters,"r"for r linters,"google"for the Google linters and"experimental"for linters marked as experimental.
+Available values are"all"for all linters,"r"for r linters,"google"for the Google linters and"extended"for new data-only linters.
 The default is"all".

 The response is a HTTP message with the following JSON in the body: